korupi/lianlinux/README.md

 ```

 ## Configuration
-See the example in `config.toml` in this repository.
+See the example in `lianlinux.toml` in this repository.
 It's pretty self-explanatory. `lian-linux` looks for config files either in $HOME/.config/lianlinux.toml or /etc/lianlinux.toml if ran as root.

 ## Possible modes
 * `static` - requires one HEX color